 because it will copy the reference to the original array and not the value of the array.
 To create a real copy of an array, you need to copy over the value of the array into a new variable.

+By doing so, the new array will not reference the old array address memory.
 When building a real-world application, handling state management is super important.
-So knowing how to create immutable objects (arrays) is super important.
+So knowing how to create immutable objects (arrays) is super essential.

 With Array.from